 It’s still an unusual coming together of disparate music even now, in these days of genre-hopping and the blurred lines of the music scene.
 Challenged in one of the more unpleasant corners of the internet to combine black metal and African-American blues spirituals, the result of Manuel Gagneux’s work is absolutely extraordinary.
 At points, it is one or the other, but when the two are combined, it produces genuinely unique music that works better than perhaps it has any right to.
 The concept he came up with around it – what would have happened had the slaves and their descendants had found the devil rather than God? – means that it is also playing with other concepts than just spirituality, of course, but music can really be interpreted any way you wish.
 As a live experience, too, this is something else – a number of vocalists, as well as the band, resulting in huge, jaw-dropping sing-a-long sessions and a thrill that is probably among the closest to a religious experience that I’ll ever feel.

 Long the problem for Arcade Fire has been the towering expectations that their extraordinary debut Funeral created.
 That an album dealing with grief and how you adapt and move on, could be both a soothing and cathartic listen – and have some of the most ecstatic live songs I’ve ever had the pleasure to experience – made what was to follow be on the back foot from the start.
 Wisely, though, they’ve continued to evolve and grow as a band, choosing never to set foot quite where they did before.
-Hence third album The Suburbs, a sepia-toned trip into memory and childhood, that at points is genuinely affecting, largely thanks to the lush instrumentation and the affection for their memories that they detail.
+Hence third album The Suburbs, a sepia-toned trip into memory and childhood, that at points is genuinely affecting, largely thanks to the lush instrumentation and the affection for the memories that they detail.
 Both a sign of future direction and also the best moment on the album by far, though, is the staggering disco-rock climax of Sprawl II (Mountains Beyond Mountains), where Régine Chassagne lets loose on one of the best songs the band will ever write.

 /Manifesto for a Modern World

 Across much of this decade, the Sheffield industrial act Randolph & Mortimer has grown almost by stealth, playing a limited number of live shows, and releasing a steady stream of singles, remixes and collaborations.
-This has got them attention all over the place, and intriguingly has seen two styles in particular evolve in parallel.
-One has been heavily old-school industrial/EBM influenced work, the other being pounding, club-bound industrial techno (and at points one bleeds into the other).
+This has got them attention all over the place and intriguingly has seen two styles, in particular, evolve in parallel.
+One has been heavily old-school industrial/EBM influenced work, the other being pounding, club-bound industrial techno (and at points, one bleeds into the other).
 It has certainly got the group a wider appeal than they might have done, and the eventual release of this album last year almost served as a “best of – so far”, especially as it featured a number of tracks that those following the band would know well, and especially as this was very much a case of “all killer, no filler”.
 Stomping early single Existing, Not Living rubs shoulders with the pounding, groovy techno of Citizens, the creepy, cut-up sample refashioning of Thatcher in The Ballad of the Iron Lady against the sneering against consumer culture of Enjoy More.
 One of a few groups to be picking up the torch for politically aware electronic music in the Steel City of late, it’s clear the future of that legacy is in safe hands here.

 The eerie soundtrack to one of the greatest TV shows of the decade – Les Revenants, a French show where the dead return, but not quite as zombies, and how the town deals with the shock and emotion – Mogwai exactly nailed the unsettling dread that permeated the show.
 The band were shown early snippets of the show to build their music from, and they dialled back their usual guitar-led power to create soundscapes and motifs that enhanced, and indeed were integral to, the feel of the show.
 Exactly what a band scoring a televisual or cinematic event should do, of course, but it’s rare that the two work in such perfect lockstep like this.
 In fact, I’d go as far to say that this show wouldn’t have been half as affecting without Mogwai’s work.
 Also, if you’ve not seen the show, go and watch it right now.
 You won’t regret it, although you’ll be thinking about it for days afterwards.

 For his first solo album in nearly fifteen years, David Byrne rather burst back into the public consciousness.
 Rapturously received live shows were followed by a Broadway run (which has been renewed for a second go in late 2020, and yes, I’m considering trying to find time to go to NYC for it), and there was a general sense that Byrne is back in the public eye – and revelling in it – for the first time since he was fronting Talking Heads.
 The album itself stands on its own merits, though, as Byrne draws on his past and his influences, as well as more up-to-date sounds, to create an extraordinary, positive outlook across an album that is endlessly enjoyable and danceable.
-I suspect the latter part is important, as the album seems to let loose as much as possible (the joy in Everybody’s Coming To My House in particular is something to behold.
+I suspect the latter part is important, as the album seems to let loose as much as possible (the joy in Everybody’s Coming To My House, in particular, is something to behold.
 There was a deeper message here, too – that while the world seems shit right now, we can make it better and work together to do so – and inch by inch, maybe in some ways we’re succeeding, but we still have some way to go.

 /Lost & Lonesome

 An album I heard by chance while waiting for an in-store show at Rough Trade East one evening – and I went and bought it on the spot once I knew what it was – this is sublime, dreamy shoegaze from Melbourne, Australia.
-The sultry summer heat of southern Australia drips from glorious opener Whale, that uses layered vocal melodies as well as it uses walls of guitars and effects, while elsewhere brighter, cleaner mixes fight through to provide upbeat, lovely songs and laidback instrumentals.
+The sultry summer heat of southern Australia drips from glorious opener Whale, which uses layered vocal melodies as well as it uses walls of guitars and effects, while elsewhere brighter, cleaner mixes fight through to provide upbeat, lovely songs and laidback instrumentals.
 This is modern shoegaze, with clear-as-a-bell production, a real depth of sound, but critically, wonderful songcraft and melodies.
 Not bad for a random, unexpected purchase, that has become one of my more treasured albums of recent times.

 /I Will Remember This All Differently

-In the space of eight years or so, Alter Der Ruine went from industrial noise, through to industrial dancefloor tunes, sly humour, onto being partystarters and finally the come down.
+In the space of eight years or so, Alter Der Ruine went from industrial noise, through to industrial dancefloor tunes, sly humour, onto being party-starters and finally the comedown.
 What was perhaps remarkable was that they were good at all of this, it just took some a bit of time to catch up, seeing as they were evolving at such a pace.
 Their most remarkable album was that final album, though.
 Bruised, exhausted and downbeat synthpop, each song was given time to grow and bloom, with Mike T’s vocals appropriately subdued and wracked with sorrow.
 Amid the whirlwind of their relatively short career up to that point, such weariness was perhaps understandable, but if you’d told me back when I first heard Ruine Process that the same group would in due course release a ballad as exquisite as Tiny Wars and Quiet Storms, I’d have laughed in your face.
 That they proved younger past me so emphatically still amazes me.